 Sada alu tarkari is a no-turmeric-added white and creamy simple potato curry very popular in West Bengal (especially in Kolkata) goes best with luchi.
 Made of cube-cut potatoes tossed in oil (mustard oil or any other vegetable oil) with the tempering of bengali five spice (paanch phoron) and a few whole red chillies.
 Flavoured with little hing (asafoetida), spiced up with green red chillies, and seasoned with slight sugar and salt.
 Due to not using turmeric powder make this potato curry white.

 Check how to make luchi and sada alur tarkari recipe at ease for authentic Bengali breakfast.
-Hope my simple step-by-step recipe detail with pictures will help you to do it perfectly.
+Hope my simple step-by-step method with detailed pictures will help you to make this recipe perfectly.
 So Make this recipe for this year’s Durga puja time breakfast.

 Check a few Yummy Tarkari recipes for Luchi

-Luchi is a deep-fried puffy Bengali bread, in short a Bengali poori.
-Luchi is made of a dough of all-purpose flour, ghee/ oil/dalda, salt, sugar, water, and deep-fried in vegetable oil.
-Bengali alur sabji like aloo’r dom, alur torkari, aloor chorchori even Begun bhaja or Cholar Dal or Bengali chana dal is also the popular & best side dish that goes well with luchi.
+Luchi is a deep-fried puffy Bengali bread, in short, a Bengali version of poori (puri).
+Bengali alur sabji like aloo’r dom, alur torkari, aloor chorchori, alu bhaja, even Begun bhaja or Cholar Dal or Bengali chana dal also the popular best side dishes that go very well with this bread.

 2 cups Maida / All-purpose flour